Comparator automata in quantitative verification: Limit-average comparator

-\begin{defi}[Prefix-average comparison for relation $\geq$] Let $A$ and $B$ be number sequences.
-We say $\PLA{A} \geq \PLA{B}$ if $\ExistFin{i}{B}{A}$ and $\ExistInf{i}{A}{B}$. \end{defi} Note that, by definition prefix average comparison is defined on inequality relation $\geq$ or $\leq$, and not for the other inequality or equality relations.
-Intuitively, prefix-average comparison states that $\PLA{A}\geq \PLA{B}$ if eventually the sum of prefixes of $A$ are always greater than those of $B$.
-We use $\geq$ since the average of prefixes may be equal when the difference between the sum is small.
-It coincides with limit-average comparison when the limit-average exists for both sequences.
-Definition\ref{Def:PrefixAverage} and Lemma~\ref{Lemma:LAExistFull}-\ref{Lemma:LAExistsProp} relate limit-average comparison and prefix-average comparison:
+Intuitively, prefix-average comparison states that $\PLA{A}\succeq \PLA{B}$ if eventually the sum of prefixes of $A$ are always greater than those of $B$.
+We use $\succeq$ since the average of prefixes may be equal when the difference between the sum converges to 0.
+Definition~\ref{Def:PrefixAverage} and Lemma~\ref{Lemma:LAExistsProp}-\ref{Lemma:LAExistFull} relate limit-average comparison and prefix-average comparison: